MarcosGomez/cs425/Project2/top317/README.txt

 *Limits

 *Things that work
--Responds correctly to ARP requests
+-Responds correctly to ARP requests and replies -Recognizes packet types
--Forwards all IP protocol packets
 -If debug mode remains on, it shows info about correctly parsing the packets